 But, when you are just starting out, you actually do not need any premium app for your store.
 Use them as you scale up.

 Dropshipping Startup Cost for Connecting With Dropshipping Suppliers

 To run a dropshipping business, you can partner with individual suppliers.
 But, in practice, successful dropshippers partner with one of the several dropshipping platforms like Spocket, Oberlo, or Modalyst to run their business.

 Dropshipping platforms let you choose quality suppliers for a monthly recurring fee.
 Moreover, you are not restricted to the catalog of any single supplier.

-The expenses will vary based on your choice of dropshipping platform.
+The startup expenses will vary based on your choice of dropshipping platform.
 Usually, you will get a substantial discount if you opt for an annual plan.